Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 31. Focus on the Doorways, Windows, and Beams

-At the heart of the European farmhouse kitchen design is a rustic feel.
-In a lot of designs, most emphasis will be put on the cabinetry, Kitchen Island, and kitchen appliances to create this rustic aura.
+The kitchen design is rustic at the heart of the European farmhouse.
+In many designs, most emphasis will be on the cabinetry, Kitchen Island, and kitchen appliances to create this rustic aura.

 But those are not the only areas that add a touch of farmhouse elegance to your kitchen design.
 Arched doorways, exposed wood beams, and diamond grid windows perfectly add a touch of rustic elegance to your farmhouse kitchen design.